uit-no/research-software.uit.no/content/_index.md

 {{ div(attributes='class="uk-column-1-2@l"') }}

+- **Code review**: we look together at your code/script and give constructive feedback
 - Consulting and help with programming and research software engineering
 - Making code more reproducible and reusable
 - Help with software licenses and open sourcing